bnvulpe/REI-map-es/README.md

-# REI-map-es
+# Renewable Energy, Industry and Innovation Map in Spain
-Renewable energy, Industry and Innovation map.
+Spatial analysis of renewable energy infrastructures and their relation to population distribution, industrial emissions, protected areas, and public innovation programs.